alaatm/Sejil/README.md

     }
     </pre>

-3. Navigate to *http://your-app-url/sejil* to see your app's logs.
+3. Navigate to *http://your-app-url/sejil* to view your app's logs.

 ## License